Hegewisch station: Description and history

 The station is just west of an at-grade junction with a former Pennsylvania Railroad branch line (ex-South Chicago & Southern).
 The line began at the main line near the Illinois–Indiana state line and continued to a connection with the line to Logansport, Indiana.
 As of 2011, the tracks only exist to the former New York Central Railroad (ex-Michigan Central) line.

 The Chicago and Western Indiana Railroad main line (carrying trains of the Erie, Monon, Chicago and Eastern Illinois, and Wabash railroads) ran parallel to the South Shore.
-The Nickel Plate Railroad also had its main line to the west of the C&WI.
+The New York, Chicago and St. Louis Railroad also had its main line to the west of the C&WI.

 A station typology adopted by the Chicago Plan Commission on October 16, 2014, assigns the Hegewisch station a typology of Mixed Residential/Industrial Neighborhood (MRIN).
 This typology is an area in which the Metra station serves both residential and industrial uses.
 Like most of the MRIN stations, it does not have access to CTA rail.